 Enabling Encryption in the RDBMS Login Module

 Since CSM v3.2 the RDBMS Login Module is now enhanced to support encrypted passwords.
-CSM 4.0 now by default encrypts passwords and stores them into the CSM database.
+Since v4.0, CSM now by default encrypts passwords and stores them into the CSM database.
 Hence if an application is using the CSM’s User Table as credential provider then it needs to specify to the RDMBS Login Module to use encryption as shown Figure 5.5 in the JBoss login-config.xml entry where

 <module-option name="encryption-enable">YES</module-option>